 peace.
 I was ready to face the day.
 I'm no expert practitioner, but it seems that my

 renewed focus on Dream Yoga is working.
+Extending Practice into the borderland of mind states that emerge in and out of dreams has been rewarding.
 It's nice to be able to sleep

 on the job.